 There are various types of brain injuries that impact the brain, skull, and scalp.
 The main types of TBIs include concussions, contusion, penetrating injury, and anoxic brain injury.

-A concussion is typically a minor brain injury caused by sudden impact to the head.
+A concussion is typically a minor brain injury caused by a sudden impact to the head.
 This can be from a car accident, a fall, or participation in impact sports such as football or boxing.
 They are usually life-threatening but should be treated immediately.
 Concussions can cause headaches, problems with concentration, memory loss, and disorientation.
 If left untreated, these symptoms can last for years.

-A contusion, more specially, a cerebral contusion is another form of brain injury that is classified as a bruise of the brain tissue.
+A contusion, more specifically, a cerebral contusion is another form of brain injury that is classified as a bruise of the brain tissue.
 In other words, your brain gets bruised just like any other part of your body after an injury.
 Cerebral contusions and concussions often go hand in hand; as a concussion can reveal a contusion and vice versa.
 Since contusions cause structural brain damage, they are more serious than concussions.

 Much like concussions, contusions can be caused by impact to the head.
-The damage, however, are more severe.
+The damage, however, is more severe.
 Severe contusions can lead to swelling in the brain, which can cause additional brain damage over time.